Schischeck/motisTraffic-Day-CSA/STYLE.md

   - Do not write simple setters and getters, just use public member variables
   - Try to avoid "output parameters" (better: input=parameter, output=return value)
   - Make sure the project does not compile too long (use forward declarations, pimpl idiom if necessary)
+  - Make full use of the Standard Library to simplify your own code: I.e. use STL algorithms instead of writing your own.

 # Software Design